-The Tulsa Mayor's Youth Council is a learning organization designed to encourage high school students to become active in the community by participating in local government.
-Members of the Council will see firsthand the many faces of City government in action and learn to appreciate how much each contributes to the City's goals of public safety and quality of life.
+The Council encourages high school students to become active in the community by participating in local government.
+Members of the Council will see firsthand the many faces of City government in action and learn how each contributes to the City's goals of public safety and quality of life.
 The members will also learn about the political process and how youth can have a voice in local government issues.
-In short, they'll have a backstage pass to The City of Tulsa.
+In short, they'll have a backstage pass to the City of Tulsa.

 The purpose of the Tulsa Mayor's Youth Council is to provide Tulsa high school students the opportunity to:

 All Tulsa Mayor's Youth Council members will be required to participate in the following:

 The Tulsa Mayor's Youth Council will meet twice a month after school, excluding the month of December, for a Learning Day and Discussion Day.
 The meetings will take place from 4 – 5 p.m. at City Hall.